UX design is thriving.

 In over 20 years, all they have changed with Google Search was removing the additional links and making it simpler and faster.

-Here’s what Google homepage looks like today.
+Here's what the Google homepage looks like today:

 A good UX is where you deliver on your exact promise in a simple and enjoyable way, and that’s what Google has been doing all these years.